nic-dgl103/Exercise-1---Basic-Website/README.md

    - Description lists
    - Image
    - Div and span (you shouldn't need these elements as they carry no semantic meaning and are only used to define areas to which you want to apply styling)
+     Look the elements up in HTMLreference.io for details on how to use them.
+Feel free to experiment using more HTML elements if you like.

 ### Submit your work

 You have now completed your practice exercise but you still need to:

-1. Commits your edits in Github Desktop
+1. Commit your edits in Github Desktop.
+Give it a meaningful label like "Adds part 2 content".
 2. Push your edits to GitHub.
 3. Submit your practice exercise in Brightspace.